GALILEO GOES LIVE

 With Galileo satellites working together with GPS, there are more satellites available, meaning more accurate and reliable positioning for end users.
 In particular, navigation in cities, where satellite signals can often be blocked by tall buildings, benefit from the increased positioning accuracy this provides.

 Galileo’s excellent 30 nanosecond timing accuracy contributes to enabling more resilient synchronisation of banking and financial transactions, telecommunication and energy distribution networks to help them operate more efficiently – an often overlooked but essential task.

 Faster response to emergencies

 Galileo’s Search and Rescue service reduces the time it takes to detect emergency distress beacon signals from up to three hours to just ten minutes.
 Since the locations of the beacons are also determined more accurately, people in distress, whether at sea or in the mountains, can be rescued more quickly.

 The use of satellite navigation has helped drive world economic growth, particularly in high-tech industries.
-Experts predict that the global satellite navigation market will itself grow by more than 18% up until 2019.
+The global GNSS downstream market, which comprises both devices and augmentation services, is forecast to grow by 6.4% annually between 2015 and 2020.
 The additional resiliency provided by Galileo is expected to enable a range of new applications and services that will benefit from increased positioning reliability, thus further driving economic growth in Europe and beyond.

 What’s next for Galileo?

-Galileo Initial Services are the first step towards its Full Operational Capability.
-The performance of Galileo will gradually improve as additional satellites are added to the constellation.
-Once completed in 2020, users will benefit from its full first-class performance, reliability and coverage.
+Galileo Initial Services was the first step towards its Full Operational Capability, meanwhile Galileo has grown and is serving already 2 billion phones, over 15 million cars, as well as delivering crucial information for emergency services.
+The performance of Galileo has been gradually improving as additional satellites have been added to the constellation.
+Upon completion, users will benefit from its full first-class performance, reliability and coverage.